kumarkketan/TMDB_Top_rated_movie_analysis/README.md

 This project focuses on analyzing top-rated movies from The Movie Database (TMDB).
-The goal was to collect data from multiple sources, clean and organize it using **Python**, store it efficiently in a **MySQL database**, and finally visualize the insights using **Power BI**.
+The goal was to collect data from API and Web Scraping , clean and organize it using **Python**, store it efficiently in a **MySQL database**, and finally visualize the insights using **Power BI**.
 It was a great opportunity for me to apply the entire **data analytics** pipeline from end to end.

 What I Did